cibosmenu/documents/docs/setup/crm.rst

 .. note::

-  Make sure to have the following setup under Vendors & Customers.
+  Make sure to set your company as Brand Owner:

-  * Your company as the Brand Owner.
-All orders will use this Information
+  1. Double click or click on edit icon of your company name under Vendors & Customers and change **Type** field to Brand Owner.

-     * In the web application go under Settings -> Place of Business to complete and save.
+        * also from left navigation Settings -> Place of Business select your business name.

-  * At least one Customer, Supplier, and Vendor in Customer & Vendor Locations list.
+  2. At least one Customer & Supplier type in **Customer & Vendor** list.

-     * This can be set in the `Type` field under the add or edit form.
+        * This can also be set in the **Type** field under the add or edit form.